VA Home Loans: The Complete Guide for Veterans

 How to Apply for a VA Loan

 Step 1: Obtain your Certificate of Eligibility.
-Your DirectLender.com loan officer can pull this electronically in minutes.
+Lenders in the DirectLender.com marketplace can pull this electronically in minutes.

 Step 3: Find a home and make an offer.
 Include your VA pre-approval letter with your offer.